apache/steve/v3/README.md

 Note that `VoteToken` is stored as part of each vote, but is only emailed as the shared secret.
-It is not stored outside of votes, and is not obviously tied in any way to VoterID.
+It is not stored outside of votes, and is not obviously tied in any way to `VoterID`.

 If `VoteToken` is not emailed, but (instead) LDAP authentication is used, then it is possible to omit storage of `VoteToken` and to simply compute it